Mohammed Kudus at the double in Nordsjaelland's commanding away win | Goal.com

 Abdul Mumin and Kamal Sulemana came on as second-half substitutes for the visitors while Uganda midfielder Robert Kakeeto played some minutes for Aalborg.

-Following the win, Nordsjaelland climbed to fourth in the Superliga standings as they chase a spot in Europe next season.
+Following the win, Nordsjaelland climbed to fourth on the Superliga standings as they chase a spot in Europe next season.

 Kudus arrived in Denmark in 2018 after developing his game at Right to Dream Academy in Ghana.